seregonwar/PFU-PupFileUnpacker/README.md

 ## Disclaimer

 This tool is only for educational and investigative purposes.
 I am not responsible for any misuse or damage caused by this tool.

+## State of development
+The development of this software is currently at a standstill.
+The code is complete and partially fulfills its intended functionality, but I am seeking a way to decrypt all update files encrypted with AES-256.
+The PFU feature is finished, but it cannot fully and properly extract the files.
+If I had access to Sony’s encryption keys and integrated them into the code, the decryption process would be much simpler.
+I will continue to release patches to address any bugs.